4.2.3 Cultural/creative industries: policies and programmes

-The issue of cultural / creative industries in the Lithuanian cultural sector appeared in 2002-2003.
+The issue of cultural / creative industries in the Lithuanian cultural sector appeared in 2000s.
 The content of the creative industries was discussed at a conference "Creative Industries: a European Opportunity" (2003) and during the forum "European Opportunity: Creative Industries for Regional Development" (2005), both held in Vilnius.
-The main organisers of the meetings were the European Cultural Programmes Centre and the British Council Lithuania.
+In 2002 the Arts Printing House (Menų spaustuvė) was established in Vilnius and became one of the famous centres for implementation of international theatrical, contemporary dance, new circus, interdisciplinary and educational projects (see more: http://www.menuspaustuve.lt).
 The processes of privatisation and free market formation also influenced the current understanding of creative industries as a wide field of culture, art, entertainment, cultural services, etc.

-In 2007, the Strategy of Support and Development of the Creative Industries was approved by the Minister of Culture.
+In 2007 (renewed in 2009), the Strategy of Support and Development of the Creative Industries was approved by the Minister of Culture.
 According to the Strategy, the creative industries include crafts, architecture, design, film and video production, publishing, visual and applied art, music, software and computer services, advertising, Radio and TV programmes and broadcasting, and the performing arts.
-The Strategy was renewed in 2009.
 In 2007, the National Association of Creative / Cultural Industries was established.

 In 2008, the Training Programme of Creative Industries was launched in Vilnius Gediminas University and aims to educate specialists in advertising, marketing, public relations, multimedia, TV, publishing and the communication sectors.